Arthur S. Carpender: World War II

 Carpender returned to sea duty in September 1939, when he helped fit out a new destroyer squadron, Destroyer Squadron 32.
 He commanded it until September 1940, when he became Director of Officer Personnel at the Bureau of Navigation.
 In this capacity, he helped foster the careers of many other officers.
 In December 1941 he was promoted to rear admiral, as Commander Destroyers, Atlantic Fleet.

 In July 1942, Carpender arrived in the Southwest Pacific Area, where he reported to Vice Admiral Herbert F. Leary, the commander of the Southwest Pacific Force and Allied Naval Forces, Southwest Pacific Area.
 Leary assigned Carpender to replace Captain Charles A. Lockwood in command of the naval forces based in Western Australia, known as Task Force 51.
 The main U.S. naval forces based in the west were the submarines, which remained under Lockwood.
 As a submariner himself, Carpender took a great interest in submarine operations, and did not like what he saw.
 Carpender and Lockwood did not get along well, and soon came to detest one another.
 "I've heard about how they run things in the Atlantic Fleet", Lockwood wrote, "so often that I'm ready to shoot any Atlantic Fleet sailor on sight—and they, after all, haven't done so much to write home about."

 On 11 September 1942, Carpender succeeded Leary as commander of both the Southwest Pacific Force and the Allied Naval Forces, Southwest Pacific Area.
-In the former role, he reported to the Commander in Chief, United States Fleet, Admiral Ernest J. King; in the latter he was answerable directly to the Commander in Chief, Southwest Pacific Area, General Douglas MacArthur.
-The new post came with a promotion to the rank of vice admiral, but Carpender was not the most senior naval officer in the theater, as the Royal Australian Navy′s Admiral Sir Guy Royle and the Royal Netherlands Navy′s Vice Admiral Conrad Helfrich were both senior to him.
+In the former role, he reported to the Commander in Chief, United States Fleet, Admiral Ernest J. King; in the latter he was answerable to the Commander in Chief, Southwest Pacific Area, General Douglas MacArthur.
+The new post came with a promotion to the rank of vice admiral, but Carpender was not the most senior naval officer in the theater, as the Royal Australian Navy′s Admiral Sir Guy Royle and the Royal Netherlands Navy's Vice Admiral Conrad Helfrich both outranked him.
 The Southwest Pacific Force was small; when Carpender assumed command, it consisted of just five cruisers, eight destroyers and 20 submarines.